Learn more about common jewelry design mistakes!

-When discovering how to design jewelry, it’s important to have a customer persona in mind.
-The person who teams up your newly-designed necklace with her favorite suede jacket; pairs together with your latest design of jewelry with her versatile handbag – but, it’s important not to lose sight of the bigger picture.
+When learning to design jewelry, it is crucial to take into account the personality of the customer.
+The person who pairs your new choker with their favorite suede jacket.
+She combines her latest jewelry with her versatile bag, but it’s important not to lose sight of the big picture.